yasharad/Movie/README.md

 ## Podfile
-This project has only one podfile KINGFISHER to chache images for more information visit [KINGFISHER GitHub Pages](https://github.com/onevcat/Kingfisher) if you like to use another libarray you must change only ImageViewExtention.swift file
+This project has only one podfile KINGFISHER to chache images for more information visit [KINGFISHER GitHub Pages](https://github.com/onevcat/Kingfisher) if you like to use another library you must change only ImageViewExtention.swift file
 ```
 import Foundation
 import UIKit